Meet Gloria Allhiser, LPC

 At In Between Counseling, Gloria creates a compassionate space where clients can explore the places they feel stuck—whether that’s anxiety, depression, trauma, grief, relational pain, parenting stress, or spiritual wounding.
 She brings a deep respect for each person’s story and works collaboratively to help clients reconnect with their needs, reclaim their sense of self, and move toward meaningful change.

 Gloria holds a Master’s Degree in Community Counseling from Lakeland University (2014) and a Bachelor’s Degree in Religious Studies from St. Norbert College (2004).
 She is a member of the American Counseling Association and is committed to lifelong learning in the service of healing, connection, and human flourishing.
+Click here to learn more about services and fees.

-Meet Faye Bader, resident therapist
+Meet Faye Bader, LPC-IT

 In addition to in-person counseling, we offer telehealth counseling to make it easier for you to get the mental health care you need.*